Updated: Apr 21

-Today is January 13th, 2020.
-Coming off of the holiday season last month, I am recovering from celebration after celebration involving food.
-Like many Americans, I started out the year determined for a reset.
-However, here I am thirteen days into the New Year and I find myself still struggling to find my stride with nutrition because I seem to be still surrounded by junk food every single day.
+Like many Americans, I am always in need of recovery after the holiday season (and celebration after celebration involving food).
+So, I start out the year determined for a reset.
+But then, within only a week or two, I inevitably find myself struggling to find my stride with nutrition because I am still surrounded by junk food every single day.

-My boss at my muggle job brought chocolates and left them right on my desk since I sit at the front counter.
-Our landlord brought us sub sandwiches, chips and cookies to thank us for being great tenants.
-There have already been two birthday parties, one wedding, and two Moose’s (Pizza) Mondays.
-Determined to make 2020 my healthiest year yet, I brainstormed with Levitation Nation’s Facebook Accountability Group on strategies for sticking to a nutritious eating plan, surrounded by junk food or not.
+Looking back to the first two weeks of last January, my boss brought chocolates and left them right on my desk since I sit at the front counter.
+Our landlord brought us sub sandwiches, chips, and cookies to thank us for being great tenants.
+There were two birthday parties, one wedding, and two Pizza Party Mondays in the first two weeks.
+Determined to make this my healthiest year yet, I brainstormed with my Facebook Health Accountability Group on strategies for sticking to a nutritious eating plan, surrounded by junk food or not.
 Here is what we came up with:

 1. Perform a kitchen detox to get rid of food items that aren’t serving you on your quest for health.

 Beware of foods like protein bars and juice that guise themselves as health foods.

 Consider whether you might benefit from going grain free, or at least gluten free.
 New research indicates gluten can affect the blood / brain barrier and contribute to depression, even in people who aren’t considered gluten intolerant, so I personally try to stay away from it.

 When reading labels, remember sugar goes by many names: organic cane juice, honey, agave, maple syrup, cane syrup, molasses, maltodextrin, and xanthan gum.

 Spices and seasonings – Again, watch for sugars.